Hjq-666/LightGCL-ReChorus/README.md

 ## SYSU-人工智能学院-机器学习大作业

-ReChorus2.0 is a modular and task-flexible PyTorch library for recommendation, especially for research purpose.
-It aims to provide researchers a flexible framework to implement various recommendation tasks, compare different algorithms, and adapt to diverse and highly-customized data inputs.
-We hope ReChorus2.0 can serve as a more convinient and user-friendly tool for researchers, so as to form a "Chorus" of recommendation tasks and algorithms.

-The previous version of ReChorus can be found at [ReChorus1.0](https://github.com/THUwangcy/ReChorus/tree/ReChorus1.0)

-## What's New in ReChorus2.0:

-- **New Tasks**: Newly supporting the context-aware top-k recommendation and CTR prediction task.
-Newly supporting the Impression-based re-ranking task.
-- **New Models**: Adding Context-aware Recommenders and Impression-based Re-ranking Models.
-Listed below.
-- **New dataset format**: Supporting various contextual feature input.
-Customizing candidate item lists in training and evaluation.
-Supporting variable length positive and negative samples.
-- **Task Flexible**: Each model can serve for different tasks, and task switching is conveniently achieved by altering *model mode*.

-This framework is especially suitable for researchers to choose or implement desired experimental settings, and compare algorithms under the same setting.
-The characteristics of our framework can be summarized as follows:

 - **Modular**: primary functions modularized into distinct components: runner, model, and reader, facilitating code comprehension and integration of new features.

 - **Swift**: concentrate on your model design ***in a single file*** and implement new models quickly.